 2. Make friends with other travellers and locals 👫

 If you feel yourself going through culture shock, the best thing you can do is to take some time to reach out to others, especially fellow travellers for help adjusting to your new culture.
 They know exactly what you're going through and sometimes venting to someone who understands is the best therapy of all.
 Making friends with the locals will add depth to your understanding of the culture too and help you speed through to the adjustment stage!

 Don’t spend too much time hiding away!
 Get outdoors, see new places and explore all your surroundings.
 Not only will it keep you busy and active - but it will help you appreciate your new home.
 Live the tourist cliche, even if it’s just for a day.
 Ride a tour bus, grab your camera and get some snaps of the local attractions and commit to going somewhere new every day.
 Even if it’s just taking a different route home, you may discover an awesome new hangout or a handy shortcut.

 There is no scarier feeling than being in a country where NO ONE speaks the same language as you.
 But it doesn't have to be that way!
 You may not have the time to master the language but knowing a few phrases is a great start.
 There are thousands of awesome language resources out there now that make learning the lingo as easy as pie.

 5. Go easy on yourself 😴

 Last but definitely not least, go easy on yourself!
 Whether you’ve ventured abroad to see the sights or learn the language - no one expects you to be an expert overnight.
 Making silly language mistakes or fumbling with etiquette is all a part of the process.
 Think of how much you’ve already learned and how much more you will know before it’s time to head back home.
 Embrace it.

 Go see the world, create stories to bring back with you because one day you’ll be back home and missing the thrills of exploring the world.
-Click that green button below if you’re ready to take off!
+Click that red button below if you’re ready to take off!